Lewis gun: United Kingdom

 A British Home Guard platoon in 1941.
 The soldier on the right is carrying either a Lewis Mk III* or Mk III** with the improvised skeleton stock and fore-stock to make it usable as a ground weapon.
 The man next to him is carrying the drum magazine.

+A Lewis Mark III DEMS used on defensively equipped merchant ships that used a vertical foregrip that allowed the weapon to be fired free-standing from the shoulder, from any part of a ship's decks.